 Fairly light, smooth watercolor paper might be a good choice.
 Bristol board or cardboard cannot be used for this model, because the pieces need to be able to bend.
+In addition, if the paper is too thick, it may be difficult to attach the tabs.
+For better accuracy, it would be necessary to account for the thickness of the paper when calculating the shape of the tabs.

 First, prick out the holes for the stitches and then use a cutting knife to cut out the outer lines of the plan.
 Please note: The inner lines are only for reference and should not be scored!
-Crosshairs in black mark the places where holes should be pricked.
+Crosshairs in black mark the places where holes should be pricked, on both the pieces and the tabs.
 Toward the ends where the curves get very close to the edges, holes should not be pricked.
 I have added numbers and tick-marks beside the even-numbered crosshairs and also further along the curves beyond where holes should be pricked.
-The numbers and tick marks should be written on both sides of the pieces when they are cut out; otherwise, it is nearly impossible to align the pieces correctly when assembling the model.
+The numbers and tick marks should be written on both sides of the pieces and tabs when they are cut out; otherwise, it is nearly impossible to align them correctly when assembling the model.

-There are two additional crosshairs at tick mark 15 at each end.
+There are two additional crosshairs at tick mark 15 at the ends of the pieces.
 Here, holes should be pricked and a thread run through them for pulling the ends together carefully to finish assembling the model.